 Hours of operation

-Pain Support Line staff are available Monday through Friday from 9:00AM-4:00PM, excluding statutory holidays.
-Please note we are closed daily from 12:00-1:00PM for lunch.
+Pain Support Line staff return calls Monday through Friday from 9:00AM-4:00PM, excluding statutory holidays.

 How can the Pain Support Line help me?